garciadev/itb-2023-workshop-api/_workshop/section5/readMe.md

 By convention, the `reponse.json` files are stored in the `./resources/apidocs` path in the site.

-If you reinit the site and try pulling up /cbswagger, you will get an error since those reference files don't exist.
+If you reinit the site and try pulling up /cbswagger, you will get an error since those reference files do not exist.
 We are now going to add them.

 Create new directories for `first` and `second` in `./resources/apidocs/api/v1/echo` and add the supporting files.